oracle/truffleruby/doc/user/jruby-migration.md

 ### Subclassing Java classes

 Java classes cannot be subclassed in TruffleRuby.
-Use interfaces instead.
+Use composition or interfaces instead.

 ### JRuby-compatible Java interop